fontforge/designwithfontforge.com/fr-FR/Using_the_Fontforge_Drawing_Tools.md

 ---
 published: true
-layout: bookpage
+layout: bookpage_fr-FR
 weight: 18
 category: Getting To Know FontForge
-title: Using the FontForge Drawing Tools
+title: Utilisation des outils de FontForge
 ---

 Designing a font in FontForge will involve using a number of tools and utilities, starting with a